 4. Bake for 10 minutes.
 Remove from oven and place in refrigerator to quickly cool.

 6. To the pudding bowl add the remaining Cool Whip.
-Add one drop of each red and blue food coloring and gentle mix with a rubber spatula.
-This should create a light lavender colored batter.
+Add one drop of each red and blue food coloring and gently mix with a rubber spatula.
+This should create a light lavender-colored batter.
 Spread this lavender batter evenly on top of the pistachio pudding batter.

 7. Sprinkle the top evenly with the remaining 2 tablespoons of crumbs and sliced almonds.

 8. Refrigerate for at least 3 hours to set.
 This can be made several days in advance.
 Store in refrigerator.
 It also freezes great.

 Instant pudding mixes were most likely introduced in the early 1950s.
 In 1952 Marion Manner wrote an article in the Los Angeles Times and said, “Instant puddings make instant hit.”
 The first flavors to be introduced were chocolate, vanilla, and butterscotch.
 Later in 1975, pistachio was introduced.

 The spring-form pan is a two-piece pan where the sides can be removed and the bottom can be removed.
 The pan pieces are put together for baking and once the content has been baked and cooled, the band is opened and removed.
 It’s great to use for delicate pies like this one.

 Honey Maid graham cracker crumbs are available in the baking aisle of the supermarket.

 WW POINTS PLUS 4

 144 calories, 4g fat, 1g sat. fat, 0mg chol, 2g protein, 25g carbs, 0g fiber, 216mg sodium, 13g sugar